-- A technologist may work alone or as part of a team.
+- You may work alone or as part of a team.
 The majority of the work is office based, although site visits are commonly required.
 Other time away from the office may involve collecting data and attending meetings.

 - Work on building sites must be carried out in all weather conditions and appropriate safety clothing must be worn.

-- Self-employment is possible and is an alternative for some after gaining chartered status (MCIAT) of the Chartered Institute of Architectural Technologists (CIAT).
-Hourly rates for architectural technologists who are self-employed are often higher than for those who are employed in salaried positions, but you'll have to factor in allowances for any time taken for holiday and sickness.
+- Hourly rates for architectural technologists who are self-employed are often higher than for those who are employed in salaried positions, but you'll have to factor in allowances for any time taken for holiday and sickness.

 - Depending on the nature of employment, career breaks and part-time work are a possibility.

-There are currently over 30 accredited architectural technology undergraduate and Masters degree programmes in the UK, Republic of Ireland and Europe and it is advantageous to complete one that is accredited by the CIAT.
-Visit CIAT Accredited Honours Degrees for a full list of courses.
+There are currently more than 30 accredited architectural technology undergraduate and Masters degree programmes in the UK, Republic of Ireland and Europe, and it's advantageous to complete one that is accredited by the CIAT.
+Visit CIAT - Accreditation for Honours Degrees to find out more.

-Completing one of these courses will give you an advantage as you will receive exemptions against your MCIAT Professional and Occupational Performance (POP) Record or the MCIAT Professional Assessment, which is needed to become a chartered architectural technologist (MCIAT).
+Completing one of these courses will give you an advantage as you'll receive exemptions against your MCIAT Professional and Occupational Performance (POP) Record or the MCIAT Professional Assessment, which are needed to become an MCIAT.

 Although this area of work is most relevant to graduates with a degree in architectural technology, other related degrees include:

-Entry with a HNC or HND in construction, architectural technology or building studies, or a foundation degree in architectural technology, can lead to recognised roles with CIAT as either a professionally qualified architectural technician (TCIAT) or chartered architectural technologist (MCIAT).
-It is also possible to enter the profession without a degree, or with an unrecognised qualification, via CIAT's profile candidate route.
+Entry with a HNC or HND in construction, architectural technology or building studies, or a foundation degree in architectural technology can lead to recognised roles within CIAT as either a professionally qualified architectural technician (TCIAT) or MCIAT.
+It's also possible to enter the profession without a degree, or with an unrecognised qualification, via CIAT's profile candidate route.

 CIAT offers free student membership for the duration of any further or higher education course designed to lead to a career in architectural technology.
-CIAT's Student Awards for Excellence in Architectural Technology are highly-competitive awards among architectural technology students.
-Further information on this can be found on CIAT’s website.
+Competition for the CIAT's Student Awards for Excellence in Architectural Technology is high between architectural technology students.
+Further information on this can be found on CIAT's website.

-- a logical and practical approach as well as an ability to solve problems;
+- a logical and practical approach to problem solving

-- an eye for detail and design, and the ability to visualise objects in three dimensions (3D);
+- an eye for detail and design, with the ability to visualise objects in three dimensions (3D)